rfries/enig4s/README.md

 server providing a basic api to the core.
 All modules except for 'server' are cross-compiled for the JVM and Scala.JS.
 The server is JVM only.

-The following example request shows the decryption of a short M4 Enigma message, "QEOB":
+The following example request shows the decryption of an actual naval Enigma message sent to U-538 in May 1945:
 ```
 $ curl -s localhost:8080/enigma -H 'Content-Type: application/json' -d '
 {